stellarwp/wpconferenceschedule/readme.txt

 2. screenshot-2.png shows the schedule in dark mode.
 3. screenshot-3.png shows the edit screen of a single session.
 4. screenshot-4.png shows the editing options and live preview for the sessions Gutenberg block.
+5. screenshot-5.png shows what the schedule looks like on mobile screens.

 == Changelog ==